potex02/structures/README.md

 	- LinkedQueue;
 - Double queues:
 	- DoubleArrayQueue;
+	- DoubleLinkedQueue;
-	- DoubleLinkedQueue.
+- HashTable.

 To be added:
-- Sets;
-- Maps.
+- Sets.